fbpx

 Once the hostas have leafed out in late spring (typically in May or June), most organic slow-release fertilizers can be reapplied.
 Granular fertilizer is frequently applied around the hosta’s drip line (read more about how to fertilize hostas).

 Foliar spray fertilizers should be applied in the early morning or in the evening once the sun is down.
 Most organic foliar sprays can be applied every week if so desired.
+Be sure to read and follow the application instructions on your chosen product.

 Stop fertilizing hostas in late summer

-By late summer, you’ll want to cease fertilizing your hostas.
+By late summer, you’ll want to stop fertilizing your hostas.
 This is because the plant will be preparing for winter and won’t need the extra nutrients.
-Feeding in late summer can cause floppy tender growth that is susceptible to late-season slug damage.

 Avoid fertilizing hostas in fall or winter

 While fertilizing isn’t on the table in fall or winter, you can certainly mulch your plants as part of your autumn yard clean-up.
 Mulching your hostas with organic material helps to keep the roots cool and wet during the summer, as well as weeds.
 It also delivers a steady supply of nutrients to your plants over time.
-This is the only fertilizer that should be used in the fall, as it’s usually quite mild.
+This is the only fertilizer that should be used in the fall, as it’s usually relatively mild.

 Good mulches for hostas include shredded bark, compost, cocoa shells, coconut coir, pine needles, or hardwood chips.
 Mulch protects hostas from extremes of heat and wetness, and it aids in the retention of moisture in the soil.
 Keep mulch away from the base of the hosta’s stems to lessen the chances of disease.